helidon-io/helidon-build-tools/maven-plugins/sitegen-maven-plugin/README.md

 ### Match Patterns

-A match pattern is a string representing file path segments that may contains wildcard `*` to match multiple files at once.
+A match pattern is a string representing file path segments that may contain wildcard `*` to match multiple files at once.

 `*` matches zero or more characters within a path segment, `**` matches zero or